yonkov/nasio/README.md

 Since v.
 2.0.2, Nasio fully supports languages that are read from right to left.
 It automatically rotates the layout if the user switches to any rtl language.
 You only need to pick a site language from Settings> General> Site Language and the rest is automatically done for you.

 ## Light and Dark Mode
 Since v.
-2.1.1, the theme enables the website visitors to switch website between light and dark theme mode to improve the readability of text, images and videos.
+2.1.1, the theme enables the website visitors to switch between light and dark theme mode to improve the readability of text, images and videos.
 Reading website content at night time can be difficult.
 Enable the dark mode switcher to help your visitors to read more articles, spend more time on your website and protect their eyes from being hurt.

 ## Typography
 All aspects of typography are set up in accordance to a Modular Scale ensuring consistent typographical hierarchy.